 Debt consolidation vs. debt settlement

-Debt consolidation vs. debt settlement: which is the better solution?
+Debt consolidation vs debt settlement: which makes more sense?

 Debt consolidation vs debt settlement – it's the question asked by many individuals who are looking for the best way to get out of debt.

 What are the differences between debt consolidation vs debt settlement?
 Debt consolidation involves taking a single new loan to pay off old loans.
 Debt consolidation can help to simplify your finances, as you'll be making fewer payments each month.
 And theoretically, debt consolidation can reduce your monthly payments if the new loan has a lower interest rate.
 But for people who are deeply in debt, it can be hard to find a lender willing to offer a good interest rate, and simply consolidating debt may not help you pay it off any faster.

 A debt settlement plan involves refusing to pay your bills to get creditors to settle debt for less than what you owe.
 Does debt settlement work?
 For some people, it does.
 But it leaves others more deeply in debt.
 And then there's the debt settlement credit impact – when your accounts become delinquent, your credit rating will be damaged, making it hard to apply for credit, loans and credit cards for number of years.

 When considering debt consolidation vs debt settlement, it's helpful to seek consolidation or debt settlement advice from a financial professional who can help you sort out the advantages and disadvantages.
 That's where the credit counselors at American Consumer Credit Counseling (ACCC) can help.

 Get advice on debt consolidation vs debt settlement from ACCC.